-- Cultural Translation: Disneyland Paris had a stage show called Animagique that was essentially an adapted version of this attraction, where Donald entered the vault of Disney classics despite Mickey's warnings and interacted with many classic characters.
-The show stopped performing in 2016, two years before Philharmagic itself premiered at Paris.
+- Cultural Translation: Disneyland Paris had a stage show called Animagique that was essentially an adapted version of this attraction, where Donald entered the vault of Disney classics despite Mickey's warnings and interacted with many classic characters (the characters in question being a lot more welcoming to Donald than in Mickey's Philharmagic).
+The show stopped performing in 2016, two years before Philharmagic itself premiered in Paris.

 - Disney Acid Sequence: "I Just Can't Wait To Be King" becomes even more abstract than the original film's take.